 On January 17, 2013, the CFPB issued a final rule to amend Regulation X (78 Fed.
 Reg.
 10695) (February 14, 2013).
-The final rule implemented certain provisions of Title XIV of the Dodd-Frank Act and included substantive and technical changes to the existing regulations.
+The final rule included substantive and technical changes to the existing regulations.
 Substantive changes included modifying the servicing transfer notice requirements and implementing new procedures and notice requirements related to borrowers' error resolution requests and information requests.
 The amendments also included new provisions related to escrow payments, force-placed insurance, general servicing policies, procedures, and requirements, early intervention, continuity of contact, and loss mitigation.
 The amendments are effective as of January 10, 2014.

-On July 10, 2013, September 13, 2013, and October 22, 2014, the CFPB issued final rules to further amend Regulation X (78 Fed.
+On July 10, 2013 and September 13, 2013, the CFPB issued final rules to further amend Regulation X (78 Fed.
 Reg.
 44685) (July 24, 2013), (78 Fed.
 Reg.
-60381) (October 1, 2013), and (79 Fed.
-Reg.
-65299) (November 3, 2014).
+60381) (Oct.
+1, 2013).
 The final rules included substantive and technical changes to the existing regulations, including revisions to provisions on the relation to State law of Regulation X's servicing provisions, to the loss mitigation procedure requirements, and to the requirements relating to notices of error and information requests.
 On October 15, 2013, the CFPB issued an interim final rule to further amend Regulation X (78 Fed.
 Reg.
-62993) (October 23, 2013) to exempt servicers from the early intervention requirements in certain circumstances.
+62993) (Oct.
+23, 2013) to exempt servicers from the early intervention requirements in certain circumstances.
 The Regulation X amendments are effective as of January 10, 2014.

-The amendments issued on January 17, 2013; July 10, 2013; September 13, 2013; October 15, 2013; and October 22, 2014 are collectively referred to in this document as the "2013-2014 Amendments."
+The amendments issued on January 17, 2013; July 10, 2013; September 13, 2013; and October 15, 2013 are collectively referred to in this document as the "2013 Amendments."